jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     to your series.

 #.
 The filename field expects two variables, one corresponding to the series
-    number, <s>, and one corresponding to the file number <f>.
+    number, <s>, and one corresponding to the profile number <f>.
 As with any series in RAW, a single series consists of some set of scattering profiles.
-    The file number variable lets you define which profiles (.dat files on disk) are in a given series, while the series number defines which series to load.
+    The profile number variable lets you define which profiles (.dat files on disk) are in a given series, while the series number defines which series to load.
     Take a look at the data in the **cytc_01** folder.
 You will see filenames such as **cytc_01_005_0001_data_000001_00001.dat** and
     **cytc_01_005_0001_data_000002_00002.dat**.
 If you scroll down a bit you'll see filenames such as **cytc_01_005_0010_data_000001_00001.dat**
     The series number is given by the cytc_01_05\ **_0001** and cytc_01_05\ **_0010**
-    values, in this case the first file is in series 1 (0001) and the second file is in series 10 (0010).
-The last value in the filename is the file number, so **_00001.dat** is the first file in the series, **_00002.dat** the second, and so on.
+    values, in this case the first profile is in series 1 (0001) and the second profile is in series 10 (0010).
+The last value in the filename is the profile number, so **_00001.dat** is the first profile in the series, **_00002.dat** the second, and so on.

         *   Note: For this time resolved data set, each series represents a single scan of the beam down the mixing channel and each file represents a single timepoint in that scan.
-So across all the series the _00001.dat files are all measuring the first timepoint, the _00002.dat files the next timepoint, and so on.
+So across all the series the _00001.dat profiles are all measuring the first timepoint, the _00002.dat profiles the next timepoint, and so on.

         *   Tip: File naming convention will vary from facility to facility, so make sure you understand the convention for your data.

 #.
 In the filename field enter *cytc_01_005_<s>_data_0<f>_<f>.dat*.
 This is a
-    filename constructed to make use of the series number, <s>, and file number,
+    filename constructed to make use of the series number, <s>, and profile number,
     <f> variables that allow RAW to find all the series and files of interest.
     We'll go through this construction piece by piece.